Manta-Network/docs/docs/manta/Intro.md

 We designed a decentralized private payment and exchange protocol based on zk-SNARK, and proved security via cryptography.
 At present, we are the only decentralized private payment and exchange-based entirely on cryptographic assumptions.
 Unlike with existing decentralized exchanges such as Uniswap and Curve, Manta is compatible with Parachain tokens (including stable coins) and is end-to-end privacy secured.
 Compared with TEE-based private trading products, Manta has indisputably more robust security in today’s environment, where security hardware has been repeatedly exposed to vulnerabilities and attacks.
 Compared with public chains such as Findora, which also applies zero-knowledge proofs, Manta can support many cross-chain assets in Polkadot’s ecosystem and reduce repetitive work in consensus layer ecological development.

 Among the current DeFi products, we are the only decentralized trading platform that uses zk-SNARK for privacy enhancement. zk-SNARK can already be used to support complete end-to-end anonymity — the sender can verify to the prover the legitimacy of the transaction without disclosing the transaction amount, address, or other details.
 Manta fully preserves user and transaction anonymity.
-The agreement is open source and auditable, which can also reduce the cost of trust and ensure the system’s security.
+The agreement is open-source and auditable, which can also reduce the cost of trust and ensure the system’s security.
 Please refer to the following table for technical comparison (bold means better):

 ![Tech-comparison](/img/tech_comparison.png)